Infographic: The Science of Brand Voice

 So how can marketers determine the right brand voice for their employers?
 It’s more involved than just sitting at a desk until the epiphany hits.
 At Contently, we’ve turned the exercise into a science, using natural language processing to give brands quantitative data on all of their content.
 Analyzing content this way has two key benefits:

-1. It can identify trends and opportunities in your industry that helps brands differentiate themselves from competitors.
+1. It can identify trends and opportunities in your industry that help brands differentiate themselves from competitors.

 2. It makes consistency an easier task if you can measure the tone of a single article against an entire archive of existing content.